|

 external cause is the Mafia Offer or unrefusable offer.
 Essentially this is the application of the

 Thinking Process tools to a sales problem.
-Sometimes
+Sometimes the

-customer, the end user.
-Even though
+end user.
+Even though the end user is

-the end user is outside of our direct control they are still within our
+outside of our direct control they are still within our sphere of

-sphere of influence.
-More importantly;
+influence.
+More importantly; regardless

-actually internal to our own organization.
+internal to our own organization.
+This

-This is the power of the mafia offer.
+is the power of the mafia offer.
 Let’s

 reiterate; all the “internal” and “external” causes of the external sales and